ChengJiale150/COPT-MCP/docs/README_EN.md

 - `domain` (str): Field corresponding to query instructions, currently supported domains include:
   - `"name"`: Query API names
   - `"description"`: Query API descriptions
+- `recall_num`(int): Number of recalled documents, default is 10, max is 25
-- `recall_num` (int): Number of query recalls, default is 3, maximum is 10
+- `return_num`(int): Number of documents to return after reranking, default is 3, max is 8

 **Returns**: Markdown format document containing API names, descriptions, and example code

 **Usage Instructions**:

 - When large models are unclear about COPT solver-related APIs, they will first call the `get_api_doc` tool and pass `instructions`, `language`, `domain`, and `recall_num` parameters to get the corresponding API documentation.
-- Data source is the official COPT solver documentation, which retrieves the most similar API documentation through embedding models and returns it to the large model.
+- Data source is the official COPT solver documentation, which retrieves the most similar API documentation through embedding models and returns it to the large model after reranking.
 - Data is stored in the `resource/api_doc/{language}` folder, stored in JSON format (raw data for user viewing) and db format (for model queries).
 - Due to the large number of API documents, the current implementation is not yet complete.
-For completed API documentation, see TODO.md.
+For completed API documentation, see TODO.md in the `resource/api_doc/{language}` folder.
 It will be continuously updated, and everyone is welcome to contribute more API documentation.

 ## 🤝 Contributing